-For further information please send your CV with a short cover note outlining your interest and salary expectations.
+This role carries a highly attractive salary and company benefits.
+For further information please send your CV with a short cover letter outlining your salary expectations.